Brett Hayes: Major leagues

 Hayes was called up to the Florida Marlins on May 22, 2009, hitting a single in his first at bat that night.
-He hit his first major league home run off of the Washington Nationals' Víctor Gárate on September 5, 2009.
+He hit his first major league home run off of the Washington Nationals' Víctor Gárate on September 5.

-After splitting the 2010 season in the major and minor leagues, Hayes played in 64 games for the Marlins in 2011, batting .231 with 5 home runs and 16 runs batted in.
+After splitting the 2010 season in the major and minor leagues, Hayes played in 64 games for the Marlins in 2011, batting .231 with five home runs and 16 runs batted in.

-To open 2012, Hayes was the backup catcher behind John Buck.
+To open the 2012 campaign, Hayes was named as the team's backup catcher behind John Buck.
 After playing in 39 games for the Marlins, he was sent down to Triple-A New Orleans on August 12, 2012.
 In those 39 games, Hayes batted .202 with three runs batted in, no home runs, and six runs scored.

 Kansas City Royals

 The Kansas City Royals claimed Hayes off waivers on November 2, 2012.
 He signed a one-year, $600,000 contract with the Royals on November 20, 2012.
-His contract was selected from the Omaha Storm Chasers on August 4 when Salvador Pérez was placed on the 7-day disabled list.
-He was designated for assignment on August 11, 2013, when Perez returned.
-He was outrighted to Omaha on August 15.
-His contract was selected again when the major league rosters expanded on September 1.
+His contract was selected from the Omaha Storm Chasers on August 4, 2013, when Salvador Pérez was placed on the 7-day disabled list.
+Hayes was designated for assignment on August 11, 2013, when Pérez returned.
+He cleared waivers and was sent outright to Omaha on August 15.
+Hayes' contract was selected again when the major league rosters expanded on September 1.

+Hayes played in 27 games for Kansas City during the 2014 season, slashing .135/.151/.212 with one home run and two RBI.
 Hayes was designated for assignment by the Royals on July 28, 2014.
+He cleared waivers and was sent outright to Triple-A Omaha on August 4.

 Cleveland Indians

-On December 15, 2014, he signed a minor league contract with the Cleveland Indians.
+On December 15, 2014, Hayes signed a minor league contract with the Cleveland Indians.
 The Indians purchased his contract on April 14, 2015, and added him to the active roster.
 Hayes was designated for assignment on May 24.